 English

-• Mr Mayell – Deputy Headteacher and Teacher of English
+• Mr Mayell – Co-Headteacher and teacher of English

 • Miss Corrigan – Teacher of English